-- The incident is reasonably believed to be discrimination or harassment. - The incident is alleged to have been committed by or against a person who, at the time of the incident, was (1) a student enrolled at the University or (2) an employee of the University.
+- The incident is alleged to have been committed by or against a person who, at the time of the incident, was (1) a student enrolled at the University or (2) an employee of the University. - The incident is reasonably believed to be discrimination or harassment.